banked/banked_flutter_sdk_example/README.md

 # Banked Flutter SDK Example

 Here is an example project on how to integrate the existing native Android and iOS SDKs into a Flutter app.
+You learn more about Banked SDKs [here](https://developer.banked.com/docs/banked-ios-sdk) and Android SDK [here](https://developer.banked.com/docs/banked-android-sdk).

 ## Android Integration